ToreniaFournieri/Star-Canine/Specification.md

-# STAR CANINE SPECIFICATION v0.6.5
+# STAR CANINE SPECIFICATION v0.6.6
-- Version note:Easyer for texting abilities
+- Version note:Easyer for testing abilities functions

 ## 1. OVERVIEW
 - This is a terminal-based (or React), deterministic, text-only roguelike spaceship game.